turingschool/backend-curriculum-site/module4/lessons/express_knex_and_testing.md

 ## Getting Started with Express

 Let's explore Express at it's most basic level - using `app.locals` for data, before we connect to a database.
-Read through the server.js in [this repo](https://github.com/turingschool/chatbox)file and answer the following:
+Read through the server.js file in [this repo](https://github.com/turingschool/chatbox) and answer the following:
 - What packages are we bringing in and what are they doing for us?
 - How are we grabbing info from the request?
 - How do we send HTTP statuses?